nacy-ezlove/nacy-ezlove/README.md

 - 👋 Hi, I’m @nacy-ezlove
 - 👀 I’m live in Vietnam 🇻🇳
 - 🌱 My favorite game is valorant
-- 💞️ I'm secretly in love with mt💓
+- 💞️ I'm secretly in love with...💓
 - 📫 How to reach me ...
 - 😄 Pronouns: xàm lồn
 - ⚡ Fun fact: gay=))